ksprugevics/galton-board/README.md

 A rough Galton board simulation made in Pygame with 2D physics handled by Pymunk.

 - *galton-board.py* is a theoretical simulation using random numbers
-- *v2/simulation.py* is the Pygame implementation
+- *v2/simulation.py* is the Pygame implementation that uses Pymunk 2D physics

 ---
 <p align="center">